How bringing back lost species revives ecosystems

 Amaroq Weiss, a biologist and senior wolf advocate for the Center for Biological Diversity compared ecosystems to tapestries, "and when we take out some of the threads, we weaken that tapestry," she told AFP.

-It's thought there are now more than 6,000 gray wolves in the US.
+It's thought there are now more than 6,000 gray wolves in the contiguous United States.
 The main threat is legalized hunting in some states.

 Buffalo